WOW.they are organized and have it together. Great river adventure.

 What is your cancellation policy?

-Full-day river trips require a $10 non-refundable deposit per person with the balance due on or before the date of the trip.
-Cancellations 48 hours prior to departure time forfeit the deposit amount.
-Cancellations (including no-shows) within 48 hours of the trip departure time forfeit the entire cost of the trip.
+Full-day river trips require a 20% non-refundable deposit with the balance due 5 days prior to the date of the trip.
+Cancellations 5 days prior to departure forfeit the deposit amount.
+Cancellations (including no-shows) within 5 days of the trip departure forfeit the entire cost of the trip.

 It is rare that FFOC will cancel a trip, but in the event we do, all money (including deposits) will be refunded.